conde-nast-international/cnid-tech-tests/se-test/README.md

 Given the fact that this is a Full Stack challenge, we are expecting a Frontend application and a Backend application that communicate with each other.

 A Full Stack developer is someone with familiarity in each layer; you might be stronger on the frontend, or vice-versa.
 Feel free to focus more on what you know best, be creative and show us your skills!

-### What we are looking for

-* We anticipate that the website may have future requirements, so you should aim for maintainability with your solution
-* The JavaScript ecosystem changes quickly, so we like to see knowledge of JavaScript fundamentals
-* We want to discover how you write code day-to-day (from the folder structure, testing, naming point of view)
-* We don't want you to spend hours tweaking every pixel.
-Keep it simple.
-* Keep it simple (again :) )

 ### Submission